AskToni/asktoniauthentication/README.md

 Using dotnet core Identity template, configured to use Postgre SQL as DB OOTB template is augmented by IdentityServer open source project

+## Client
+The sample client that I have been using to test out the flow is under "AskToniAuthJavaScriptClient"

 ## Build setup
 ```
 # Note: